-Is developing a service level agreement worth the time and effort?
-It is, if you want to boost customer satisfaction.
+Is developing an SLA worth the time and effort?
+It is if you want to improve service delivery & keep customers happy.
 They are especially critical when outsourcing inbound call center services as well as help desk and tech support services.
 Outsourcing can help you boost customer satisfaction—especially if customer service isn’t a competency for you.

 To get the most from these offshoring services, you need to develop an SLA that does exactly what you want it to do.

 In general, you should cover the following pointers

 - Secure performance commitments as measured against key metrics